KarMiles/campervan-adventures/README.md

 # Plane 5.
 Surface

+## Design choices
 The intention behind building the sensory design for the site is focusing on a simple message of beauty lying in campervan holiday.
+The visitor will be welcomed with a topical pictures of a spacioius landscape and of campervans.

+## Colour
-This is why the visitor will be welcomed with a topical pictures of a spacioius landscape and of campervans.
-Colour pallette applied across the site is inspired by the Summer colours of blue sky and hay with addition of hints of amaranth / auburn as a hint of Autumn and vintage styling appropriate to more traditional-style conscious customers loyal to Volkswagen campervan heritage.
+Colour pallette applied across the site is inspired by the Summer colours of blue sky and hay with addition of amaranth / auburn as a hint of Autumn and vintage styling appropriate to more traditional-style conscious customers loyal to classic Volkswagen campervan heritage.
 <details>
     <summary>Colour palette</summary>
     <img src="docs/color-pallette.jpg">
 </details>

+## Fonts
+Fonts used on the website are
+- Yuji Syuku - for most content, giving the sense of vintage style adventure.
+- Allerta Stencil - on boxes listing Garage services and on newsletter form; both refering to traditional post packaging.
+- Ovo - on company's logo.
+- Stadio Now Display - on company's logo.
+## Structure
-Navigation on the page will be done through well-known navigation bar to make the experience intuitive.
-Active element in the navigation bar will be marked to help visitor in navigation.
+The website is structured in a familiar, user friendly manner.
+Navigation on the page is made intuitive thanks to the well-known navigation bar mechanism which turns to the hamburger menu on small screen.
+Active element in the navigation bar is marked with darker colour to help visitor in navigation.

-Company logo will always be visible in the navigation section and will lead to home page.
+Company logo is always visible on top of the page in the navigation section and leads to home page.

 # Technologies used
 This project has been realised using the following technologies: